alvaroogarciia1/alvaroogarciia1/README.md

 # 💫 About Me:
 🔭 I’m currently working on
 Personal backend projects (REST APIs and systems programming) and improving my GitHub portfolio with well-documented projects.

 👯 I’m looking to collaborate on
 Backend-focused projects, APIs, developer tools or university-related software projects.

 🤝 I’m looking for help with
 Backend architecture best practices, clean code, testing strategies and effective use of AI tools in real development workflows.

 🌱 I’m currently learning
 Advanced backend development, databases, system-level programming in C/Linux, and AI-assisted development with tools like GitHub Copilot.

 💬 Ask me about
 Java, Spring Boot, REST APIs, C/Linux systems programming, or how I structure and document personal projects.

 ⚡ Fun fact
 Most of my projects started as university assignments and became personal learning challenges.

+📌 Open to internship opportunities and junior roles in software and backend development.

 ## 🌐 Socials:
 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:byalvaro40@gmail.com)